Frederick F. Houser

-Frederick Francis Houser (November 14, 1904 – December 25, 1989) was an American politician and judge.
-A member of the Republican Party, he served as 34th Lieutenant Governor of California under Governor Earl Warren from 1943 to 1947.
+Frederick Francis Houser (November 14, 1904 – December 25, 1989) was an American politician.
+A member of the Republican Party, he served as the 34th lieutenant governor of California under Governor Earl Warren from 1943 to 1947.

 Early years

 Houser was born in Los Angeles, California on November 14, 1904, the son of California Court of Appeals Justice Frederick W. Houser and Sara Wilde, both of whom were active participants in the early years of what is now the USC Gould School of Law.
 Houser was raised in Alhambra, California, and graduated from the University of Southern California at Los Angeles in 1926.
 He taught government at Harvard University while attending Harvard Law School from 1926 to 1929, and he graduated with an LL.B.
 Houser was admitted to the bar in 1930, and practiced law until 1946.
 Houser was UCLA's student body president from 1925 to 1926, served as president of the UCLA alumni association 1933–1935, and won the school's Edward A. Dickson Alumnus of the Year Award in 1948.